-If you love the warm, hearty flavor of beef stroganoff but don’t want to go through all the fuss of making it from scratch, this easy beef stroganoff recipe is for you!
+If you love the warm, hearty flavor of beef stroganoff but don’t want to go through all the fuss of making it from scratch, this slow cooker beef stroganoff recipe is for you!
+This is a true dump and stir recipe thanks to sliced mushrooms and thinly sliced sirloin steak that becomes so tender after being cooked at a low temperature for a few hours.

-- Leftovers store and reheat well, meaning you can have quick meals throughout the entire week.
+- Leftovers store and reheat well.
+This means you can have quick meals throughout the entire week.

-- Sour cream: Included for an extra creamy, decadent sauce.
+- Sour cream adds an extra creamy, decadent touch to the sauce.
 For the best taste and texture, I recommend using full-fat sour cream.
 Or, use plain Greek yogurt for the same flavor and an added boost of protein.

 - Season the beef: Add the cut sirloin to the bottom of the slow cooker, and sprinkle seasonings on top.